Miles-long lines, the kindness of strangers, an uncertain future: Scenes from the Ukraine-Poland border

-The exodus continues to grow all along Ukraine’s 1,600-mile western border: More than 400,000 people have fled in just the four days since the war began, said Matt Saltmarsh, a spokesman for the United Nations refugee agency.
+The exodus continues to grow all along Ukraine’s 1,600-mile western border: More than 500,000 people have fled since the war began last week, wrote Filippo Grandi, head of the U.N. refugee agency, in a tweet.
 E.U.
 Commissioner for Home Affairs Ylva Johansson said Sunday that the European Union may grant temporary asylum to Ukrainians for up to three years.
 The plan could move ahead this week.

 Thousands more people in Ukraine are ready to escape but are stuck in seemingly endless waits at border posts where they hope to cross into Poland’s industrial southeast, or over the Carpathian Mountains into Slovakia and Hungary, or across the delta of the Danube into Romania.

-Immigration authorities in the five countries to Ukraine’s west have been overwhelmed, and many trying to flee have waited for days.
+Immigration authorities in the five countries immediately to Ukraine’s west have been overwhelmed, and many trying to flee have waited for days.
 Those with cars sleep in them.
-Those on foot will themselves to stay awake, unable to rest in the subfreezing overnight temperatures and fearful of losing their place in the miles-long lines.
+Those on foot will themselves to stay awake, unable to rest in the freezing overnight temperatures and fearful of losing their place in the miles-long lines.
 It’s a journey so arduous that some simply give up and decide to risk staying in Ukraine.

-With people now beginning to arrive at these borders from the capital Kyiv as well as Ukraine’s east — the area hit worst by Russia’s attacks — the number languishing is set rise dramatically.
+With people now beginning to arrive at these borders from the capital, Kyiv, as well as Ukraine’s east — the area hit worst by Russia’s attacks — the number languishing is set to rise dramatically.

 ‘I can’t feel my feet anymore’

-At Medyka, the most-trafficked border post between Ukraine and Poland, the line of cars was backed up for over 20 miles on Sunday over gray and frozen country roads, almost halfway to Lviv, the most populous city in western Ukraine.
+At Medyka, the most trafficked post on the Ukraine-Poland border, the line of cars was backed up for over 20 miles on Sunday over gray and frozen country roads, almost halfway to Lviv, the most populous city in western Ukraine.
 Drivers swapped shifts between naps to lurch forward sporadically.

 Many had driven furtively for days after fleeing shelling elsewhere, just to arrive in a place where they feel trapped.
 Some abandoned their vehicles and pushed forward on foot.